Buffer stop: Types

 If there is extra room behind the bumper block, there is usually a sand or ballast drag that is designed to further retard a runaway train.
-One such accident occurred when a Northern City Line train powered past the bumper block at Moorgate station in 1975 on the London Underground system.
+One such accident occurred in 1975 on the London Underground system, when a Northern City Line train powered past the bumper block at Moorgate station.

 Energy-absorbing

 Largely because of its mass, a train transfers an enormous amount of kinetic energy in a collision with a buffer stop.
 Rigid buffers can safely cope only with very low-speed impacts. (i.e., nearly stationary).
 To improve stopping performance, a way of dissipating this energy is needed, through compression or friction.
 Following a buffer stop accident at Frankfurt am Main in 1902, the Rawie company developed a large range of energy-absorbing buffer stops.
 Similar hydraulic buffer stops were developed by Ransomes & Rapier in the UK.